 This luxurious all-suite property offers stunning views of Arenal Volcano, the most active in Costa Rica.
 Rest on a king-sized bed, enjoy the hydro-massage Jacuzzi in the privacy of your suite, or luxuriate in a private thermal pool outside in the gardens where iridescent butterflies flit among multicolored flowers.

-Wedding ceremonies can be performed in the gazebo, with 27 acres of lush greenery and Arenal forming the backdrop.
+Wedding ceremonies can be performed in the gazebo, with Arenal forming the backdrop for 27 acres of lush greenery.
 Receptions of up to 100 people can be held in the Heliconias restaurant, where fragrant tropical flowers from the garden adorn the tables and tall windows afford views of the volcano.
 The cuisine features international and Tico (Costa Rican) meat and seafood dishes.
-The resort is smoke-free and each suite has a private balcony.Continue to 5 of 5 below.
+The resort is smoke-free, and each suite has a private balcony.Continue to 5 of 5 below.

 05 of 05